floragunncom/search-guard-docs/_docs/tls_generate_example_scripts.md

 -ext san=dns:$NODE_NAME.example.com,dns:localhost,ip:127.0.0.1,oid:1.2.3.4.5.5
 ```

-*Note: For `gen_node_cert.sh`, make sure you keep the oid:1.2.3.4.5.5
+For `gen_node_cert.sh`, make sure you keep the oid:1.2.3.4.5.5 part!
+This OID value is used to identify node certificates in your cluster.
- part!
-This OID value is used to identify node certificates in your cluster.*
+{: .note .js-note .note-warning}